-- Rotate the center knob to set the desired vertical speed - Push and release the center knob to advance to the next setting - Note: If in AI mode and the vertical trend indicator is visible, the magenta SVS bug will now appear on the vertical trend indicator.
+- Push and release the center knob to advance to the next setting - Set VS will reset to zero upon reaching the desired set altitude - Note: If in AI mode and the vertical trend indicator is visible, the magenta SVS bug will now appear on the vertical trend indicator.
 See §7.5.8 for more information about the vertical trend indicator.
-In DG mode, there are no SVS overlay indicators other than the value shown in the PUSH-SET menu.
+In DG mode, there are no SVS overlay indicators other than the value shown in the PUSH-SET menu